 Ezra Klein of Vox wonders if anyone has told Donald Trump he runs the government now?

-Klein cites Ron Klain, a Democratic politico who served as chief of staff to Vice Presidents Al Gore and Joe Biden, arguing Trump doesn’t think of his administration as extending beyond himself, his Twitter account, his family and a few close staffers in the White House:
+Klein cites Ron Klain, a Democratic politico who served as chief of staff to Vice Presidents Al Gore and Joe Biden, arguing that Trump doesn’t think of his administration as extending beyond himself, his Twitter account, his family and a few close staffers in the White House:

 He will always think of everyone else as “the government”: some nameless force that does not answer to him and that he does not manage in a conventional sense.

 That squares with what I argued here last year: that political “outsiders” like Trump will never feel on the inside.
 They continue to agitate against “the system” — even once they’re in charge of it.

 The result, writes Klein, is a president who doesn’t understand the full scope of his job, a bureaucracy that doesn’t trust its leader and the most powerful country in the world being managed in the most dysfunctional way possible.